Things to Remember when Using ulimit

 down to a crawl.
 You can use

-to limit the amount of memory that processes in a shell can use.
+ulimit -vto limit the amount of memory that processes in a shell can use.
 If a process tries to allocate more memory than that, the allocation will fail and the program will usually abort. - You have a program with a deep recursion, which segfaults with the default

 stack limit of 8M.
 You can use

-to increase the allowed stack size.
+ulimit -sto increase the allowed stack size.

-There are many more limits you can set; type help ulimit
+There are many more limits you can set; type help ulimit in bash to list

 them.
-You can find out the current limits by typing ulimit -a
+You can find out the current limits by typing ulimit -a.

 Two gotchas that I always forget about: